 When purchasing an office fridge, dishwasher or microwave, make sure you’re selecting top Energy Star rated appliances.
 These appliances spend the minimum amount of energy to complete their tasks, which means they are able to enhance their level of energy conservation, which can be used for other workplace purposes and offer energy bill savings.
 Our friends over at Danby Appliances offer a series of options designed specifically for business environments –with some cool designs too!

 Every business generates a significant amount of waste and it is important to get into the habit of recycling it.
 Look for ways to reuse, recycle and even refurbish products to be used again.
-For example, install recycle bins I your office for specific waste to ensure the right materials go to the right recycling unit.
+For example, install recycle bins in your office for specific waste to ensure the right materials go to the right recycling unit.
 Instead of storing old computers in storage rooms and gathering dust, or leaving them to be dumped in a landfill, recycle the valuable metals found in them to be used again.
-Every time a piece of metal is recycled, it saves energy and reduces the sizeof the new products carbon footprint.
-If you use batteries, by rechargeable ones.
+Every time a piece of metal is recycled, it saves energy and reduces the size of the new products carbon footprint.
+If you use batteries, buy rechargeable ones.
 Instead of buying a whole new printer cartridge, refill an existing one.
-There are so many possibilities when it comes to business recycling to not only create a more planet friendly community, but it also support your bottom line with cost savings.
+There are so many possibilities when it comes to business recycling to not only create a more planet friendly community but will also support your bottom line with cost savings.

 We as a society have gravitated to a greater expectation of fast one-day shipping.
 Let’s be honest.
 We want everything now.
 We don’t want to wait.
 The challenge is, we’re killing the environment in the process.
 There are more delivery vehicles on the road, which contribute to increased carbon emissions.
 Plus, in an effort to get parcels to people faster, there is a significant decrease in delivery route efficiencies.
 Check out our CEO and Founder’s blog here to learn more about this.

 ShipperBee is changing regional parcel delivery throughout North America.
 We aren’t your typical shipping company.
 We don’t employ full-time drivers.
 We have a collaborative delivery driver network that is filled with people who are already on the road and in transit.
-Think commuters, stay-at-home parents, retirees, and students.
+Think commuters, stay-at-home parents, retirees and students.
 We leverage their unused vehicle space to transfer parcels across our Hive network from parcel pick-up to final destination drop-off.
-In the process, we are reducing carbon emissions by up to a whopping 75% per parcel.
+In the process, we are reducing carbon emissions by up to a whopping 70%+ per parcel.

 With huge advances in telecommunications and the introduction of cloud-based technology, working remotely is efficient and productive.
 There are tremendous benefits reported by providing telecommuting options to staff.
-Organizations that encourage and support work from home capabilities often report higher levels of employee retention, reduced turnover, higher employee satisfaction, and increased productivity and autonomy.
+Organizations that encourage and support work from home capabilities often report higher levels of employee retention, reduced turnover, higher employee satisfaction and increased productivity and autonomy.

 It doesn’t stop there however.
-Carbon emissions are dramatically reduced with remote workers using less gasoline and producing less vehicle based emissions and air pollution from commuting to and from work.
+Carbon emissions are dramatically reduced with remote workers using less gasoline and producing less vehicle-based emissions and air pollution from commuting to and from work.
 Studies have also shown that office energy is nearly twice that of home energy use because employees tend to treat energy usage differently across the two.
 Plus, without a pit stop at the coffee shop during the commute in or purchasing lunch during the day, less plastic is from lids, beverage bottles, utensils, food packaging and plastic bags are ending up in the landfill.

 If your business requires the use of company vehicles, opt to use hybrid cars instead of gasoline powered vehicles.
-Hybrid cars run cleaner and use less mileage.
-Let’s be honest, they boost your brand’s “coolness quotient.”
-Your branded company vehicles not only spread awareness for your business, they also demonstrate your focus of sustainability.
+Hybrid cars run cleaner and use less mileage, and let’s be honest, they boost your brand’s “coolness quotient.”
+Your branded company vehicles not only spread awareness for your business, they also demonstrate your focus on sustainability.
 Seriously though, they’re just as comfortable to drive as the gas guzzler you potentially have right now and there are a variety of models that can accommodate your work requirements and lifestyle – from small sedans to SUVs.
 Plus, while they cost an average of $4,650 more than a fuel run vehicle, you’ll save that in gas over the lifetime of the vehicle’s ownership while emitting less pollution.
 Hybrids make much more environmental sense.